-Jeep is the profit locomotive of the FCA train, and so it makes all kinds of sense for the company to expand the brand’s offerings.
+Jeep is the profit locomotive of the FCA train, and so it makes all kinds of sense for the company to expand its offerings.
 Rather than moving in the direction of more carlike vehicles, which threaten to dilute the brand image, a Wrangler-based pickup is the most natural addition to the Jeep portfolio that we can think of.

-Look for Chrysler’s 3.6-liter Pentastar V-6, which powers the current Wrangler, to return, with a manual and an automatic transmission.
+Look for Chrysler’s 3.6-liter Pentastar V-6, which powers the current Wrangler, to return with a manual and an automatic transmission.
 The automatic should be a ZF-sourced eight-speed, rather than the five-speed in today’s Wrangler.
 A 2.0-litre turbocharged four-cylinder also is expected for the Wrangler (it could be called Hurricane) and could appear in the pickup version, as well.
 So, too, could a turbo-diesel.
 Four-wheel drive, of course, will be available, but Jeep could offer rear-wheel drive since that’s natural for pickups.